Urban trees are a critical asset to cities.

 Environmental justice and tree equity in the City of Boston

-Beginning in the 1930s, redlining divided urban areas by socioeconomic class and this ultimately resulted in the unequal distribution of tree canopy in Boston.
-The city’s political red lines have resulted in natural “green lines” today, For example, while neighborhoods such as East Boston have less than 10% canopy coverage, the coverage in Jamaica Plain and West Roxbury nears 50%.
+Beginning in the 1930s, redlining divided urban areas by socioeconomic class, resulting today in the unequal distribution of tree canopy in Boston.
+These red lines have resulted in natural “green lines” today.
+For example, while neighborhoods such as East Boston have less than 10% canopy coverage, the coverage in Jamaica Plain and West Roxbury nears 50%.
 Knowing the benefits of trees, it’s no surprise that communities lacking them face hotter summers, poorer air quality, and less livable neighborhoods.
 Learn more about the distribution of trees and its relationship to people and environment at our Tree Equity map.

 To learn more about the benefits of urban trees, we’ve collected our favorite resources below.